Skye Blake, here, with answers I’ve sniffed out to that burning question, “What does a veterinarian do?”

 You just want your cat healthy and happy, so you don’t care what the remedy is as long as it works!

-This is where alternative therapies come into play, especially for chronic (on-going) problems like skin conditions, diabetes and arthritis.
+This is where alternative therapies come into play, especially for chronic (on-going) problems.

 In medicine, “alternative” refers to the type of solutions or therapies used to fix health problems, particularly those that are different from what veterinarians are trained to use.